Clementine (The Walking Dead): Clementine: Book One

 Amos repairs Clem's prosthetic while Ricca and Olivia repair the broken generator.
 After fixing the generator, Olivia reveals to Clementine that her and Amos are leaving once they're done building the houses and that they plan to go to Amos' town where it's safe.
 She begs Clementine not to tell her sister, Clem promises she won't just as Georgia bursts in asking where Amos is, saying that the snowmobile and repaired generator are gone.
 Clem says he's trying to save their "screwed-up camp".
 Ricca sets off to find Amos, and Clementine who becomes worried about the pair decides to look for them as well.
 The pair find Clementine and tell her Amos fixed the ski lift but crashed the snowmobile, while they walk back to camp the see how real it now looks with the new structures they've built.
 The twins join them and Georgia decides they should all go hunting.
 While out, Georgia pushes Amos into a chasm, killing him.
 She then pulls a gun out and shoots at Clementine and Ricca while her sister tries to stop her.
 Clementine and Ricca run through the trees to hide and decide to rescue Olivia before getting off the mountain.
 Clem comes up with a plan and they wait until sundown to put it into action.
 Georgia heads back to the cabin and ties her sister up while she waits for Clem and Ricca.
 Clem cracks the ice and a walker comes out, while she and Ricca hide.
 Olivia thinks the walker is one of the girls and shoots it before getting struck in the shoulder with Clem's hatchet while Ricca unties Olivia but is shot in the process.

 An avalanche comes down the mountain and traps the girls in the cabin.
-Georgia is trapped beneath snow and begs at her sister to help her, telling her she had to kill Amos because he was going to take Olivia away from her, she is then bitten by a walker.
+Georgia is trapped beneath snow and begs at her sister to help her, telling her she had to kill Amos because he was going to take Olivia away from her.
+She is then bitten by a walker.
 Clementine breaks a hole in the roof so they can escape and kills the walker but leaves Georgia to turn.
 The three girls leave to find Amos' hat before descending the mountain.
 They get the bullet out of Ricca who recovers and Clementine finds a one eyed kitten whom Olivia names Dr. Barnwell.
-They walk for 2 weeks to Olivia's mothers house so they can steal her plane and fly away.
-While in the sky, Clementine asks Olivia to fly back north to Vermont to show Amos the plane one more time.
+They walk for 2 weeks to Olivia's mother's house so they can steal her plane and escape.
+Once they are airborne, Clementine asks Olivia to fly back north to Vermont to show Amos the plane one more time.